POSTPONED TO APRIL 22-25, 2021 | WAITLIST OPEN

-In response to the COVID-19 pandemic, withdrawal/cancelation notices have been allowed up to 4 weeks before the workshop on Sunday, Sept.
-20, 2020 at the latest to receive a refund.
+In response to the COVID-19 pandemic, withdrawal/cancelation notices have been allowed up to 4 weeks before the workshop until Sunday, March 21, 2021 at the latest to receive a refund.
 Please note that with the exception of Coronavirus related withdrawals, all deposits/full registrations remain otherwise subject to a $250 USD cancelation fee*.

-Cancelation requests received after Sept.20, 2020 will not be honored but fully transferable tuition credit will be allowed toward any other future workshop, seminar or retreat for 2 full years (until October 31, 2022).
+Cancelation requests received after March 21, 2021 will not be accepted but fully transferable tuition credit will be allowed toward any other future workshop, seminar or retreat for 2 full years (until March 31, 2023).

 * In the event the workshop was not meeting minimum enrolment or needed to be canceled for any reason (including Coronavirus developments), deposits will be refunded in full (no cancelation fee retained).
 Please also note FotoFilmic cannot be held responsible for any traveling expense refunds if the workshop gets canceled.
 Purchasing travel insurance is therefore recommended.